dialob/dialob-parent/frontend/dialob-composer-semantic/CONTRIBUTING.md

 ## Installation

-- Running `yarn install` in the app's root directory will install everything you need for development.
+- Running `pnpm install` in the app's root directory will install everything you need for development.

 ## Building

-- `npm run build` creates a production build by default.
+- `pnpm run build` creates a production build by default.